Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 Sft.SetTolerance(shape,toler);
 //setting a specified tolerance for vertices only Sft.SetTolerance(shape,toler,TopAbs_VERTEX);
-//limiting the tolerance on the shape and its sub-shapes between minimum and
+//limiting the tolerance on the shape and its sub-shapes between minimum and maximum tolerances Sft.LimitTolerance(shape,tolermin,tolermax);
-//maximum tolerances
-Sft.LimitTolerance(shape,tolermin,tolermax);
 ~~~~~